TheTechOddBug/lon-mirror/README.md

 - how structure degrades under perturbation
 - which inferential regime is active before collapse
 - when different internal codifications are structurally undecidable
+- when a system diverges from its own internal model

 **The output is measurement, never narrative.**